railis/ttyhue/README.md

 ### GUI colors

-It's also possible to use term color codes (0-255) directly by prefixing te corresponding code with `gui`.
+`TTYHue` also supports term color codes (0-255) directly by prefixing the corresponding code with `gui`.

 ```ruby
 TTYHue.c "This is {gui123}foreground{gui123} and {bgui123}background{/bgui123}"